Raveshaww/azure-exam-notes/azure_fundamentals.md

     - All get support forums, 24/7 billing help, online self help, service health, and azure advisor
     - Basic - just gets the above
 - Azure blueprints are templates for creating Azure resources.
 Kind of like a quick template to cover -all- of the services, - policies, RBAC
-- Azure vm sla - premiumd or ultra managed disks provide a better sla, not all managed disks
+- Azure vm sla - premium or ultra managed disks provide a better sla, not all managed disks
 - Azure logic apps are a way to connect various systems to schedule, automate, and orchestrate
 - Azure ddos - everything has it to an extent, premium provides more reporting
 - Azure activity logs